fungiboletus/charts-1/bitnami/keycloak/README.md

 ### Use with ingress offloading SSL

-If your ingress controller has the SSL Termination, you can add the following env vars in `extraEnvVars`
+If your ingress controller has the SSL Termination, you should set `proxyAddressForwarding` to `true` or you should add the following env vars in `extraEnvVars`

 ```yaml
 - name: KEYCLOAK_PROXY_ADDRESS_FORWARDING
   value: "true"